 to > GUN

-The most recent version, and a cause of concern because of its apparently greater (70% ?) transmissibility, includes a number of mutations known from other parts of the world.
+More recent versions, and a cause of concern because of apparently greater (70% ?) transmissibility, includes a number of mutations known from other parts of the world.

 - N501Y (substitution of tyrosine for asparagine at 501 - triplet change AAY to UAY) codes for changes in one of six key contact residues within the receptor-binding domain (RBD) of the spike protein.